missing-semester-cn/missing-semester-cn.github.io/backups.md

 - Choose a webservice you use often (Spotify, Google Music, &c) and figure out what options for backing up your data are.
 Often people have already made solutions based on available APIs.

-- Think of a website you have visited repeatedly over the years and look it up in the [wayback machine](https://archive.org/web/), how many versions does it have?
+- Think of a website you have visited repeatedly over the years and look it up in [archive.org](https://archive.org/web/), how many versions does it have?